Article written by Mike Anderson NSBC Founder & CEO

 One of the most common reasons for startup failure is that the startup was unable to learn from the inevitable mistakes and adapt to become more successful.

-Persistence is crucial for startups, but if adjustments to a better way of doing things doesn’t also take place, a startup may persist itself right out of business.
-Persistence only works if the business model is sound and the right decisions are made along the way.
+Persistence is very important for startups, but if adjustments to a better way of doing things doesn’t also take place, a startup may persist itself right out of business.
+Persistence only works if the business model is sound, and the right decisions are made along the way.